climatescope/climatescope.org/app/_en_page/methodology.md

 * Distributed clean energy service providers: What local retailers, pay-as-you go facilitators, insurance providers, and others specializing in off-grid and small-scale clean energy services are in-country?

-For 2015, the Climatescope methodology was left almost entirely unchanged from 2014.
-For further elaboration on the methodology as well as to review all relevant data in aggregated form, please visit www.global-climatescope.org.
-Questions or comments on the methodology and feedback on data are welcome and should be submitted to climatescope@bloomberg.net.
+For 2016, the Climatescope methodology for off-grid countries was refined, building on the experience acquire in the previous editions of the index.
+In addition, six barriers specific to off-grid countries focusing on the challenges to the importing and retailing of off-grid renewable technology products were introduced.

 #### Scoring approaches

-Scoring approaches employed in the first three editions of Climatescope were also used for this 2014 edition.
+Scoring approaches employed in the first four editions of Climatescope were also used for this 2015 edition.
 These include:

 * Indexing – The Climatescope index is based entirely on a 0-5 scoring system, with 5 representing the highest possible score.
 Using the indexing approach, the country with the maximum output for a given indicator, after levelization in most cases, received the highest score in the index (5).